RobertARandolph/AdmiralBumbleBee.com/Health.md

 * Intrusive thoughts about air vehicle disasters - Often I would develop a sudden and intense fear that some vehicle would fall from the sky and kill me unless I did some small task.
 Something as small as aligning a pen with the edge of the table.
   * This is coupled with all other things listed, i.e. if I do not 'do that thing', then something will fall from the sky and kill me.
-* Pairs - I have to buy everything in pairs, or in what I decide is a "pair".
-These may not be identical items, but some attribute which I arbitrarily decide makes a pair.
+* Pairs - I have to do everything in pairs, or in what I decide is a "pair".
+These may not be identical, but some attribute which I arbitrarily decide makes a pair.
+I've become adept at finding the appropriate classification to make something 'a pair' to ease the associated negative psychological state that would arise from a single thing or action.
+  * This has lead to some _extreme_ overspending in a few cases where I've 'had' to get pairs of pairs of pairs, or spent a premium to acquire a pair of something.
 * Eating - **every** meal I prepare for myself includes an internal fight over whether it's enough food or not, with an intrusive theme of starvation.
   * I have managed to reframe this as a fear of being overweight, resulting in quick consistent weight loss.
 I have cycled between 160lbs and 325lbs _twice_ because of this in <10 years.
 My weight has varied a total of over 500lbs in that time period.
 * Alignment - I don't mind if things are generally unaligned or disorganized, but I will often fixate on a single item and _need_ to align it.